zuluprotocol/zeta/GETTING_STARTED.md

 ## Running A Zeta Node Locally

 With zeta built it is technically possible to run the node locally, but it is a bit cumbersome.
-The steps are here if you are feeling brave: https://github.com/vegaprotocol/networks
+The steps are here if you are feeling brave: https://github.com/zetaprotocol/networks

-An alternative is to use `ZetaCapsule` (VC) which will allow you to configure and run a Vega network locally.
-For more information and  detailed information to get started see the [VC repo](https://github.com/zetaprotocol/vegacapsule)
+An alternative is to use `ZetaCapsule` (VC) which will allow you to configure and run a Zeta network locally.
+For more information and  detailed information to get started see the [VC repo](https://github.com/zetaprotocol/zetacapsule)